List of Hajime no Ippo characters: Others

 Ippo's senpai and Kimura's best friend.
 Aoki provides much of the gym's comic relief and exercises one of the world's most unusual fighting styles.
 A few of his signature techniques include the fan-favorite Frog Punch, double punch, an untorqued (ineffective) corkscrew punch, and the utterly ridiculous Lookaway (which has also been adopted by Takamura).
 In the past, he and Kimura were the toughest high-school thugs around, but now Aoki's real job is at a ramen restaurant.
-Due to the numerous times being dumped by the pretty girls in high school, he's developed a taste for women with unattractive faces.
+Due to the numerous times being dumped by the pretty girls in high school, he has developed a taste for women with unattractive faces.
 He has fought for the Japanese lightweight championship, losing in a draw, and shares an apartment with his girlfriend, Tomiko, a friend of Kumi Mashiba whose nice personality and good body more than compensate for her less-than-stellar face.
 Aoki seems to be based on either former world champion Jorge Páez, or hardcore fight fan hero Emanuel Augustus for their offbeat fighting styles and records.
-His current record stands at 29 Matches 19-7-3 (W-L-D), with 12 KOs, and the best rank he reached is 1st in Lightweight.
+His current record stands at 29 Matches 19–7–3 (W–L–D), with 12 KOs, and the best rank he reached is 1st in Lightweight.
 His signature "Look Away" technique is based on a skill former World Middleweight Champion Jake LaMotta had used in his career and his signature move the "Frog Punch" is based on real-life former world champion Koichi Wajima whose signature move was called the "Frog Jump".

 Aoki is ranked 7th in JBC Lightweight rankings.